-Before a muscle can grow stronger, it will incur microscopic damage in the course of a difficult workout or resistance training.
-The process of healing can last a week or longer and possibly overlap with the next workout.
-The type of soreness and pain you feel is an important aspect that will help you judge how to continue your workout.
+Before a muscle can grow stronger, it will incur microscopic muscle tears during a difficult workout.
+The healing process can last a week or longer and possibly overlap with the next workout.
+Understanding the type of soreness and pain you feel will help you judge how to continue your workout.

-During a workout, intense lifting causes microscopic tears to form in the fiber and connective tissue of muscles.
-These tears fatigue the muscles and accumulate in large number.
-With proper rest and sufficient nutrients the muscles are slowly rebuilt over the following days, but full repair can take a week or more.
-For healing and growth, it is essential to eat a meal of carbohydrates, protein and some fat immediately after a workout, according to the Academy of Nutrition and Dietetics.
+Intense lifting causes several microscopic tears to form in the fiber and connective tissue of muscles, according to the Cleveland Clinic.
+With proper rest and nutrients, the muscles slowly rebuild over the following days, but full repair can take a week or more.
+For healing and growth, eat a meal of carbohydrates, protein and fat right after a workout, according to the Academy of Nutrition and Dietetics.

-The ability of the body to rebuild its muscles also increases size, strength and muscle capacity.
-Ordinarily old tissue is discarded before new tissue is synthesized.
+As the body rebuild its muscles, it also increases muscle size, strength and capacity.
+Ordinarily, old tissue is discarded before new tissue is synthesized.
 The digestion of protein provides the raw material that can be used to synthesize new muscle.

 Although lifting weights has benefits, it comes with soreness, too.
-The soreness that occurs 24 to 72 hours or more after workouts was once believed to occur from the buildup of lactic acid, which the muscles produce as they use energy, but it is now believed that the soreness is the direct result of muscle tearing.
+The soreness that occurs 24 to 72 hours or more after workouts was once believed to occur from the buildup of lactic acid, which the muscles produce as they use energy, but it is now believed that the soreness is the direct result of microscopic muscle tears.
 This soreness is known as delayed onset muscle soreness, or DOMS for short.

 DOMS can cause stiffness, swelling, strength loss and pain.
 This is different from the burn of a workout or the deep lingering pain of an injury, which may prevent basic activity or routine tasks.
 Injuries can be the product of over-worked muscles and large, unhealthy tears.
 DOMS, on the other hand, is a sign of progress and proper weight training.